Archive for the 'Anime' Category

 Anyway, sorry for the lousy photographs.
 Just like anywhere else in Japan (except outside temple areas), I’m not sure if I’m allowed to take photograph.
 But there was no forbidden sign so I was in a hurry to take as many photographs as possible before the store attendant flashes the ‘Batsu’ (X) sign.
 After taking those photos, I moved on since I did need to buy a coat.
 As I said before, Venus Fort itself is basically a place for anyone who intends on shopping for clothes.
 So it was kind of lucky that I managed to get one quite easily before moving on to take some more photograph.
 There is this rather nice Venus statue/water fountain in the middle of the shop.
 Almost every single tourist that stumbled upon the area was busy taking pictures so it was hard to take a good angle.
 It doesn’t help that I’m not a professional either to begin with.

-6 commentsAnime shops
+13 commentsAnime shops

 I’ve been wondering lately what I want to do with this blog.
 Personally I feel guilty for neglecting it.
 It feels as if the blog is incomplete.
 Because of this, I decided to continue blogging what I saw/experienced while I was in Japan.
 Of course since I am not in Japan anymore, what you read is no longer up to date.
 But I don’t think it matters, at least not for me.
 I simply want to turn this into some kind of journal which I can read back and reminiscence.
 Hopefully by the time I almost run out of things to talk about, it’ll be time for me to go back to Japan again. :)

 With that in mind, I’ll just start with a post about anime shops.
-The first anime shop I visited is probably Soft in Akihabara.
+The first anime shop I visited was Soft in Akihabara.
 Since that was the first time I entered a full-on anime store, I was a bit shocked to see a store full of nothing but anime and anime related goods.
 If I remember correctly, the first level is dedicated to manga, the second level is for anime and games, the third level is for hobby kits, and I can’t remember what’s on the fourth and fifth or if those levels actually exist.
 Either way, it was one hell of an eye opener for me.

 When I think about it, it’s weird that I didn’t buy anything back then.
 I was probably a bit overwhelmed by the sights and too busy looking for a PSP.
-In addition to this, I had to spent 2.5 months in Okazaki, so I was afraid that I’ll run out of money unless I only buy what I really needed.
+In addition to this, I had to spent 2.5 months in Okazaki, so I was afraid that I’d run out of money unless I only buy what I really needed.
 However, during the four days of my stay in Tokyo, I went at least 3 times to Akihabara just to look around the stores.
-I managed to get some photos but since I was always in a hurry and tried not to use flash, the pictures end up blurry.
+I managed to get some photos but since I was always in a hurry and tried not to use flash, the pictures ended up blurry.

 The first floor contains mostly manga and I wasn’t in the mood to buy any so we went to the second floor which has a lot of Shitajiki (Pencil Board).
 Looking back, I really regret the fact that I didn’t buy the Yakitate!!
 Japan pencilboard while I was there.
 I wanted to buy the Tsukino and Kawachi one but once again, my tight budget forced me to think “I’ll buy it later before I leave Japan”.
 I never did.
 I saw a lot of Mai-Hime pencilboard but the pictures don’t look that special to me and I was still bitter from the ending, so they didn’t register on my ‘must-purchase list’.